 From mercury to microneedles: A brief history of contraceptive innovation

-Today, despite the availability of a wide range of contraceptive products, more than 200 million women who want to control their fertility lack access to methods that are acceptable and affordable.
+Today, despite the availability of a wide range of contraceptive products, more than 200 million women who want to manage their fertility lack access to methods that are acceptable and affordable.
 Working with our partners, FHI 360 is expanding access to quality, affordable and acceptable new contraceptive methods.